Gliadin: What Is It, Where Can You Find It & Are You Allergic?

 Celiac and gliadin intolerance differ in terms of testing as well.
 Celiac is tested through a blood test, followed up by biopsy (the biopsy is usually the most helpful in diagnosing!).
 A non-celiac diagnosis, like gliadin intolerance or allergy, is generally guided by symptoms.

-And you don't necessarily need to take a trip to the doctor's office—a registered dietitian can order a stool test and take a look at your anti-gliadin antibodies, which is local to the intestine sensitivity rather than systemically throughout your body as in the case of celiac.
+And you don't necessarily need to take a trip to the doctor's office—a registered dietitian can order a stool test and take a look at your anti-gliadin antibodies3, which is local to the intestine sensitivity rather than systemically throughout your body as in the case of celiac.
 If these antibodies are high, it may indicate a sensitivity.
 The level of anti-gliadin antibodies can go down once you remove gluten from your diet and support the lining of your gut.
 (Another note: These anti-gliadin antibodies may also be elevated in someone with celiac).

 The bottom line: Just because you don't have celiac disease doesn't mean you won't have trouble with gluten and the components it contains.